IntersectMBO/cardano-ledger/RELEASING.md

    this stage, because it will later be used for deciding which package have changed and can be released.

+##### Adding revisions

+As mentioned above, sometimes a release could break downstream packages in which case you will need to add revisions.
+The instructions [here](https://github.com/IntersectMBO/cardano-ledger/blob/master/REVISIONING.md) will walk you through a specific case that we had when we released some packages in `cardano-base` and will also provide general instructions on how to add and test revisions.

 #### Backporting changes

 It is occasionally necessary to release a minor version for a package that has its history